Naseby - a Visitor's Guide

 Return to your car and carry straight on towards Marston Trussell Church Postcode LE16 9TY (very accurate) OS: SP 6930 8596.
 This is Pudding Bag End, which sounds like a Hobbit village from The Shire, but was in fact where Royalist horse fleeing the battlefield got trapped in a dead end and fought to the death.

 As you drive towards Prince Rupert's View along Sibbertoft Road towards Clipston spare a thought for the Royalist baggage train: the women, children and servants who made up the personnel of this train.
 Somewhere around the junction of Sibbertoft Road and Harborough Road in Clipston the New Model Army caught up with them.
-The atrocity that ensued at Farndon-field Harborough Road LE16 9RP is documented here, and why I believe it took place in the fields close to the junction (coming soon).
+The atrocity that ensued at Farndon-field Harborough Road LE16 9RP is documented here, and you'll also find my rationale for why I believe it took place in the fields close to the junction.

 Final battlefield stop is Prince Rupert's Viewpoint Postcode LE16 9SN (fairly accurate) OS: SP 7169 8417.
 Signposted, but the carpark is now closed.
 Update June 2020: the viewing platform has now been repaired and is safe to use.
 The car park remains closed.